jsonGIF/nightSnack/README.md

 # nightSnack
-Code and functionality for my service Night Snackf
+Code and functionality for my service Night Snack

+Integration to HTML5 Geolocation
+Integration with Google Maps
+Only works certain hours a day (hence "night snack")